Azure/harstine/SETUP.md

 # Dev Box Setup
 ## Enable the Dev Box Service
 1. Once you enter the Microsoft Dev Box page in Azure, you will need to run a script to complete the last step of enabling the private preview.
 2. Click on ‘Get Script’.
 This will lead you to the Harstine Repository where you will see a scripts folder.
 Follow the steps in the associated README to run this script.
+You can also directly access the script by clicking on the scripts folder in this repository.

 - To visually confirm the registration, navigate to your subscription, go to Settings --> Resource Providers and look up the Microsoft.DevCenter resource provider.
 You should see that it has been registered.